-The educational research center and programs at Chapman strive to improve educational experiences and enhance academic achievement.
-Our research projects encourage innovation, creativity and collaboration while focusing on developing global educators-leaders who are distinctively prepared to enhance education by putting theory into practice.
+The educational research centers and programs at Chapman strive to improve educational experiences and enhance academic achievement.
+The Attallah College of Educational Studies research projects encourage innovation, creativity, and collaboration while focusing on developing global educators-leaders who are distinctively prepared to enhance education by putting theory into practice.

-The purpose of the ePrize is too foster collaboration between Orange County district and charter schools around innovations in order to improve educational outcomes for the underserved in OC.
-We need an all out effort by local businesses, academia, government and our communities focused on excellent schools for all children.
-These parties need to collaborate and that will take leadership and new ways of thinking.
+The purpose of the ePrize is to foster collaboration between Orange County district and charter schools around innovation in order to improve educational outcomes for the underserved students.
+We need an all out effort by local businesses, academia, government, and our communities focused on excellent schools for all children.
+These parties need to collaborate, and that will take leadership and new ways of thinking.

-The Thompson Policy Institute (TPI) on Disability and Autism is a new think tank that will gather data and develop its own independent research to study and, when appropriate, advocate on topics surrounding the issues of disability and autism.
-The Institute’s aim will be to educate policymakers and decision-makers on these topics toward improving the quality of lives of children and adults with disabilities and their families.
+The Thompson Policy Institute (TPI) on Disability and Autism is a think tank that gathers data and develops its own independent research to study.
+When appropriate, it also advocates on topics surrounding the issues of disability and autism.
+TPI’s aim is to educate policymakers and decision-makers on these topics in an effort to improve the quality of lives of children and adults with disabilities and their families.

 The Jack H. and Paula A. Hassinger Chair in Education was established in 1996 to reward distinguished professors who advance and foster education, through teaching and administration, at any level.
 The chair honors the life work of Paula Hassinger, who had a distinguished career as an educator, ranging from Chapman University to American elementary schools in Japan and South America.
 The chair further pays tribute to her husband, Jack, also a career educator and administrator who supported numerous teaching efforts in China.

-The Literacy Tutoring Program is a community outreach program that teaches reading and writing to culturally and linguistically diverse elementary students.
-The program trains undergraduate and graduate students in the CES to be effective literacy teachers including involving families in the literary development of their children.
+The Kathleen Muth Reading Center is a community outreach program that teaches reading and writing to culturally and linguistically diverse elementary students.
+The program helps train Attallah College credential students to be effective literacy teachers including involving families in the literary development of their children.
 The program also offers a Home Library Program where young readers are given books in their current and next reading levels for their homes.

 The Paulo Freire Democratic Project's (PFDP) strives to follow the educational philosophy put forth by Paulo Freire.
-To accomplish this mission, PFDP gathers together a number of constituencies from all levels of education to promote the full democratic, intellectual and critical development of students, teachers, administrators, parents and other community members.
+To accomplish this mission, PFDP gathers constituencies from all levels of education to promote the full democratic, intellectual, and critical development of students, teachers, administrators, parents, and other community members.

-The Center for Research on Ability and Disability (RAD Center) is a new center in the College of Educational Studies at Chapman University, Orange, California, directed by Don Cardinal, Ph.D., Professor.
-The RAD Center seeks to understand the ability within the socially constructed notion of disability through research, policy and action.
+The Center for Research on Ability and Disability (RAD Center), directed by Attallah College Professor and former Dean Don Cardinal, seeks to understand the ability within the socially constructed notion of disability through research, policy, and action.

-In response to this growing need, Chapman University’s College of Educational Studies and the Center for Autism & Neurodevelopmental Disorders have come together with partners, parents, educators, and schools to actively address this issue as a community.
-The Center for Autism & Neurodevelopmental Disorders will involve a two-pronged approach, providing both support and educational opportunities, specifically designed to meet the needs of individual students, families, and schools.
-To this end, we have developed two cutting edge programs: Families And Schools Together (F.A.S.T), and the Chapman Ability Project (C.A.P).
+Chapman University’s Attallah College of Educational Studies and the Center for Autism & Neurodevelopmental Disorders have come together with partners, parents, educators, and schools to actively address this issue as a community.
+The Center for Autism & Neurodevelopmental Disorders involves a two-pronged approach, providing both support and educational opportunities, specifically designed to meet the needs of individual students, families, and schools.
+To this end, we have developed a cutting-edge program: Families And Schools Together (F.A.S.T).

-The College of Educational Studies has maintained a special relationship with El Sol Academy since its inception in 2001.
-The College of Educational Studies relies on El Sol for bilingual student teaching assignments as well as teacher candidate fieldwork activities.
-El Sol, in turn, has used the College of Educational Studies faculty for teacher and staff training.
-Furthermore, College of Educational Studies faculty have conducted research pertaining to El Sol’s curriculum and programs.
+The Attallah College of Educational Studies has maintained a special relationship with El Sol Academy since its inception in 2001.
+Attallah College partners with El Sol for bilingual student teaching assignments as well as teacher candidate fieldwork activities.
+El Sol, in turn, has worked with Attallah College faculty for teacher and staff training.
+Furthermore, Attallah College faculty have conducted research pertaining to El Sol’s curriculum and programs.